 Keep a study journal — This is the only way you will be honest with yourself about how much time you study.
 Write in it every day and list the number of hours you studied and how many tests you took.
 I know from tutoring students that if you don't write it down, you likely won't stick to the plan.
 My biggest fear is that you might end up taking a course taught by people who still are trying to figure it out.
 If you take a course, be bold and ask the instructor how he or she scored on the test.
 If the tutor balks at telling you, that should tell you something.
 Look for tutors who have scored in the 95th percentile.

-Gerald Bradshaw is an international college admissions consultant with Bradshaw College Consulting in Crown Point.
+Gerald Bradshaw one of America's best college admissions consultant with Bradshaw College Consulting in Crown Point.

 Tags: Colleges SAT Preparation

 866-687-8129 (toll free)